speakercorps/proposals/individual_work/sonpatki_prathamesh/rails_conf_draft.markdown

 used Arel to build complex predicates.
 This talk is result of my work with Arel in our project.

-Though i don't have speaking experience at a conference, i have talked at local meetups.
+I have given talks at local Ruby meetups.
 I also help organizing local Ruby meetup.

 ### Tags